 Alaska Alabama Arkansas Arizona California Colorado Connecticut DC Delaware Florida Georgia Hawaii Iowa Idaho Illinois Indiana Kansas Kentucky Louisiana Massachusetts Maryland Maine Michigan Minnesota Missouri Mississippi Montana North Carolina North Dakota Nebraska New Hampshire New Jersey New Mexico Nevada New York Ohio Oklahoma Oregon Pennsylvania Rhode Island South Carolina South Dakota Tennessee Texas Utah Virginia Vermont Washington Wisconsin West Virginia Wyoming

-The National Popular Vote bill has now passed a total of 41 state legislative chambers in 24 states.
-It has also passed at least one legislative chamber in 9 states possessing 88 electoral votes (AR, AZ, ME, MI, MN, NC, NV, OK, VA).
-It has been unanimously approved at the committee level in 2 states possessing 27 more electoral votes (GA, MO).
+The National Popular Vote bill has now passed a total of 42 state legislative chambers in 24 states.
+It has also passed at least one legislative chamber in 8 states possessing 78 electoral votes (Arkansas, Arizona, Maine, Michigan, North Carolina, Nevada, Oklahoma, Virginia).
 The National Popular Vote bill has been introduced all 50 states at various times.